-E-scooters, e-bikes, and hoverboards have grown in popularity among Americans in recent years, as a way to get to and from work or school, or for fun.
-Our latest report finds that emergency room (ER)-treated injuries and deaths with these products are also increasing.
+E-scooters, e-bikes, and hoverboards have grown in popularity among Americans in recent years, as a way to get to and from work, school or for fun.
+Our latest report finds that emergency room-treated injuries and deaths with these products are also increasing.
 In light of the spike in injuries, CPSC reminds consumers to use caution and safety with these devices.

-CPSC recommends these tips to prevent fires with these devices:
+Consumers should take these steps to prevent fires with micromobility devices:

 - Only use an approved replacement battery pack.